Beat the winter blues with Tulsa's best mugs of hot chocolate

 The hot chocolate on the menu at Tulsa's newest chocolatier could not be simpler.

-“We make it with cocoa powder that we import from Belgium, and the same kind of steamed milk we use with our espresso drinks,” said Natalie Adams, owner of Chocolate Nosh, which opened in December at 5970 S. Yale Ave. in the KingsPointe Village shopping center.
+"We make it with cocoa powder that we import from Belgium, and the same kind of steamed milk we use with our espresso drinks," said Natalie Adams, owner of Chocolate Nosh, which opened in December at 5970 S. 61st St. in the KingsPointe Village shopping center.

 "The only sweetness comes from the milk, and unless a customer specifically requests something else, we use whole milk," Adams said.